Loading...

 Requests and responses

 To send a request to the Claude API, build an instance of some Params class and pass it to the corresponding client method.
-When the response is received, it will be deserialized into an instance of a Java class.
+When the response is received, it is deserialized into an instance of a Java class.

 For example, client.messages().create(...) should be called with an instance of MessageCreateParams, and it will return an instance of Message.